sagemathinc/cocalc-docker/docs/external-postgresql.md

     -v ~/cocalc-extdb:/projects \
     sagemathinc/cocalc-docker

-# or, if using SSL:
+# or, if SSL is to be used:

 ~ $ docker run -d --name=cocalc -p 5123:443 --network=cocalc-network \
     -e PGHOST=postgres \